-Home → Cataloging in NC Cardinal → Authority Records → Merging Authorities
+Home → Cataloging Bibliographic Records → Authority Records → Merging Authorities

 Occasionally you may come across a duplicate authority record in Evergreen.
 Like duplicate bibliographic records, these should be merged.
 However, while duplicate bibliographic records may differ in some respects and still be merged, authority records must be exact matches in order for you to merge them.